Skip to main content

 Feature Details

 This feature allows you to import all types of prices.
 You can use this feature to import new prices and update existing prices.
 The import allows both Price List Lines and Price List Headers to be created or updated.
-The logic ensures that you do not duplicate prices by checking lines within the current import and existing price lines when importing sales or purchase prices.
+The logic ensures you do not duplicate prices by checking lines within the current and existing price lines when importing sales or purchase prices.
+The feature also supports automatically grouping your prices into different price lists based on configuration.

 If you run the import from a price list card, the program will check that all imported prices relate to that price list header.
 If you want to import multiple price lists, you should trigger the import from the price list.